Theories behind the deaths of Eddie and Mike Graham abound to this day. Learn about the legacy and tragedy that befell this father and son.

 California-based psychiatrist Dr. David Reiss, CEO of Beyond Wellness Talent Protection, comments, "Theoretically, many factors may have contributed to Eddie’s suicide, including chronic depression, alcoholism, long-term effects of the acute head injury as well as possible chronic pain or the additional cumulative effects of minor head injuries related to Eddie’s wrestling career.

 We can only speculate how these factors affected Eddie’s behavior and relationship with Mike, but there had to have been a significant impact."

 On October 18th, 2012, at the age of 61, Mike Graham (real name Edward Michael Gossett) committed suicide, just like his father, by way of a self-inflicted gunshot wound to the head in Daytona Beach, Florida, while attending an annual event for motorcycle enthusiasts called Biketoberfest.

 Mike’s son Stephen Edward Gossett at the age of 37, also took his own life the same way, at the same event two years earlier on December 15th, 2010.

-Kevin Sullivan claims that after all these deaths, he found out that Eddie’s father (Mike’s grandfather) also committed suicide, and Eddie had a brother with terminal cancer who also decided to take his own life.
+Kevin Sullivan claims that after all these deaths, he found out that Eddie’s father (Mike’s grandfather) also committed suicide, and Eddie had a brother with terminal cancer who also took his own life.